-25 Municipalities are responsible for sidewalks and trails (exclusive of parks).
+- 25 Municipalities are responsible for sidewalks and trails (exclusive of parks). - 26 Refer to FHWA's Guidebook For Developing Pedestrian & Bicycle Performance Measures for more information.

-26 Refer to FHWA's Guidebook For Developing Pedestrian & Bicycle Performance Measures for more information.
+See also Network Completeness and Connectivity Index in FHWA's Guidebook For Developing Pedestrian & Bicycle Performance Measures.